lorenzomasoero/academic-kickstart/content/home/about.md

 +++
+Ciao!
+I work as a Senior Applied Scientist (III) at Amazon.
+I spend most of my time thinking about how we can make causal inference more efficient in online settings.
 In particular, I am interested in settings where data is noisy:

 * [Leveraging additional covariate information in online A/B testing (KDD, 2023)](https://proceedings.mlr.press/v218/masoero23a.html)